anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Discovery of the Pledge {#discovery_uc2_ppa}

-The discovery of the pledge by the Registrar-Agent in the context of this document describes the minimum discovery approach to be supported.
+The discovery of the pledge by the Registrar-Agent in the context of this document describes the minimum discovery approach that MUST be supported.
 A more general discovery mechanism, also supporting GRASP besides DNS-SD with mDNS, is discussed in {{I-D.ietf-anima-brski-discovery}}.

 Discovery in BRSKI-PRM uses DNS-based Service Discovery {{RFC6763}} over Multicast DNS {{RFC6762}} to discover the pledge.
-Note that {{Section 9 of RFC6762}} provides support for conflict resolution in situations when an DNS-SD with mDNS responder receives a mDNS response with inconsistent data.
+Note that {{Section 9 of RFC6762}} provides support for conflict resolution in situations when a DNS-SD with mDNS responder receives an mDNS response with inconsistent data.
 Note that {{RFC8990}} does not support conflict resolution of mDNS, which may be a limitation for its application.

 The pledge constructs a Service Instance Name based on device local information (manufacturer/vendor name and serial number), which results in `<product-serial-number>._brski-pledge._tcp.local`.